Tektite: Occurrence

-Preliminary papers in the late 1970s suggested either Zhamanshin or Elgygytgyn as the source of the Australasian strewnfield.
+Preliminary papers in the late 1970s suggest either Zhamanshin or Elgygytgyn as the source of the Australasian strewnfield.
 Povenmire and others have proposed the existence of an additional tektite strewn field, the Central American strewn field.
 Evidence for this reported tektite strewn field consists of tektites recovered from western Belize in the area of the villages of Bullet Tree Falls, Santa Familia, and Billy White.
 This area lies about 55 km east-southeast of Tikal, where 13 tektites, two of which were dated as being 820,000 years old, of unknown origin were found.
 A limited amount of evidence is interpreted as indicating that the proposed Central American strewn field likely covers Belize, Honduras, Guatemala, Nicaragua, and possibly parts of southern Mexico.
 The hypothesized Pantasma Impact Crater in northern Nicaragua might be the source of these tektites.

 Age

-The ages of tektites from the four strewnfields have been determined using radiometric dating methods.
+The ages of tektites from the four strewn fields have been determined using radiometric dating methods.
 The age of moldavites, a type of tektite found in the Czech Republic, was determined to be 14 million years, which agrees well with the age determined for the Nördlinger Ries crater (a few hundred kilometers away in Germany) by radiometric dating of Suevite (an impact breccia found at the crater).
-Similar agreements exist between tektites from the North American strewnfield and the Chesapeake Bay impact crater and between tektites from the Ivory Coast strewnfield and the Lake Bosumtwi Crater.
-Ages of tektites have usually been determined by either the K-Ar method, fission-track dating, the Ar-Ar technique, or combination of these techniques.
+Similar agreements exist between tektites from the North American strewn field and the Chesapeake Bay impact crater and between tektites from the Ivory Coast strewn field and the Lake Bosumtwi Crater.
+Ages of tektites have usually been determined by either the K-Ar method, fission track dating, the Ar-Ar technique, or combination of these techniques.
 Tektites in geological and archaeological deposits have been used as age markers of stratified deposits, but this practice is controversial.